cep21/credential_process_toold/README.md

 ## Why

-Some older programs do not understand the credential_process field inside ~/.aws/credentials files.
+Some older programs do not understand the `credential_process` field inside `~/.aws/credentials files`.
 To get around this, you can read the file and regenerate it with credentials from an external process in a format that older cli programs will understand.

 ## Example